 The ischemic stroke treatments you receive depend on how quickly you get to a hospital.
 They also depend on your individual medical history.

-If you seek treatment within three hours for this type of stroke, your doctor may be able to give you a medicine known as tissue plasminogen activator (TPA).
-This medicine, which is delivered through an IV, can dissolve the clot.
-However, not all people can receive TPA due to risks for bleeding.
-Your doctor has to carefully consider your medical history before administering TPA.
+If you seek treatment within three hours for this type of stroke, your doctor may be able to give you a medication known as tissue plasminogen activator (tPA).
+This medication, which is delivered through an IV, can dissolve the clot.
+However, not all people can receive tPA due to risks for bleeding.
+Your doctor has to carefully consider your medical history before administering tPA.

 Hemorrhagic stroke treatments involve trying to stop bleeding in your brain and reduce the side effects associated with brain bleeding.
 Side effects may include increased intracranial pressure.
 Surgical procedures include surgical clipping or coiling.
 These are designed to keep the blood vessel from bleeding further.